nathants/go-dynamolock/readme.md

 arbitrary data can be stored atomically in the lock record. it is read via lock, written via unlock, and can be written without unlocking via update.

+that data is returned as a struct pointer. if there was no existing data for that key, nil is returned.

-manipulation of external state while the lock is held is subject to concurrent updates depending on maxAge, heartbeatInterval, and caller clock drift.
+manipulation of external state while the lock is held is subject to concurrent updates depending on `HeartbeatMaxAge`, `HeartbeatInterval`, and caller clock drift.

-in practice, a small heartbeatInterval, a large maxAge, and reasonable clock drift should be [safe](https://en.wikipedia.org/wiki/Lease_(computer_science)).
+in practice, a small `HeartbeatInterval`, a large `HeartbeatMaxAge`, and reasonable clock drift should be [safe](https://en.wikipedia.org/wiki/Lease_(computer_science)).

-prefer to store data within the lock when possible, since those updates compare and swap with the uuid.
+prefer to store data within the lock when possible, since those updates use compare and swap.

+you cannot use `"id"`, `"uid"`, or `"unix"` as `dynamodbav` values, since they are used internally by `LockRecord{}`.

 ## install